iodepo/odis-arch/book/thematics/vessels/index.md

 proposed.

-Addressing the challenge of Observation Infrastructure, and potentially revisiting the current OIH type Vessel, may involve engagement with Schema.org itself, something they encourage.
+Addressing the challenge of Observation Infrastructure, and potentially revisiting the current ODIS type Vessel, may involve engagement with Schema.org itself, something they encourage.

 ```{literalinclude} ../../../odis-in/dataGraphs/thematics/vessels/graphs/ship.json